 There are many ways to characterize disadvantaged communities (DACs) in Illinois.
 While ILSFA program eligibility and environmental justice communities (EJC)-the designation the ILSFA program uses to identify disadvantaged communities-encompass many communities in Illinois, there are many other designations in use across the U.S. and even in Illinois.
 The equity landscape in Illinois contains multiple designations of DACs, each with its own set of criteria and indicators.
-Some types of indicators are absent in the ILSFA EJC designation, such as climate, crime, health, and housing indicators.
-The ILSFA EJC designation also measures some indicators (e.g., economic, or environmental indicators) differently from other designations.
+Some types of indicators are absent in the ILSFA EJC designation also measures some indicators (e.g., economic, or environmental indicators) differently from other designations.